 Overcome Your Fear of Presenting

 If you get nervous about public speaking, even in very small groups, you are not alone.
 Yet, when at an interview presentation you need to appear calm and collected.
-The most devout introverts need to be heard when delivering a presentation.
 Not everyone can speak easily without preparation.
 The ability to speak is a talent that can go a long way in advancing a career.